 Read a “New Public Health” blog post (“Speaking to the Next Generation of Mental Health Professionals”) from conference presenter Jane Lowe, Team Director for the Vulnerable Populations Portfolio at the Robert Wood Johnson Foundation.
 She writes with perspective on public policies’ impact on the urban populations’ mental health and well-being as explored at the conference.

-Read presentation recaps by Adler School students Dana Whitt and YeVette Harris and more on the Adler School Blog.
+Read presentation recaps by Adler University students Dana Whitt and YeVette Harris and more on the Adler University Blog.

-For more information about “The Social Determinants of Urban Mental Health: Paving the Way Forward” or the Adler School’s Institute on Social Exclusion and its MHIA project, email ISE@adler.edu.
+For more information about “The Social Determinants of Urban Mental Health: Paving the Way Forward” or the Adler University’s Institute on Social Exclusion and its MHIA project, email ISE@adler.edu.

 Michael G. Marmot, Ph.D.